 A few years ago, I had not even heard of Leadership Coaching.
-I was not even a fan of coaching, wondering who pays money to someone for advice on what to do with their life; I was wrong.
-The first reason is that a coach does not give advice.
-The second reason is that sometimes we need someone to ask us the right questions.
+I was not even a fan of coaching, wondering who pays money to someone for advice on what to do with their life.
+I was wrong for two reasons: the first reason was that a good coach does not give advice; the second one was that sometimes we need someone to ask us the right questions.

 In trivial topics, this can be a family member, a friend or a partner.
 The problem is that they all have their opinions and biases, and they can’t wait to share them.
 A coach is an objective observer who asks questions with only one goal: to support their client in finding what they are looking for.